-- 2016.
-"The Darker Shades of Exile".
-Pp. 151-160 in Yasir Suleiman (ed.)
-Being Palestinian: Personal Reflections on Palestinian Identity in the Diaspora.
+- Farah, Randa.
+2016.
+"The Darker Shades of Exile," in Yasir Suleiman (ed.), Being Palestinian: Personal Reflections on Palestinian Identity in the Diaspora.
 Edinburgh University Press.
+Pp. 151-160.

 Flath, James - Associate Professor, Department of History, (PhD 2000, University of British Columbia).

-Gilliland, Jason - Professor and Director of the Urban Development Program, Department of Geography.
+Gilliland, Jason - Professor and Director of the Urban Development Program, Cross Appointed with School of Health Studies and the Department of Paediatrics, Department of Geography.
 (Phd 2002, McGill University).

-Michael Haan - Canada Research Chair in Migration and Ethnic Relations and Director for the Centre for Research on Migration and Ethnic Relations (PhD, University of Toronto).
+Michael Haan - Director for the Centre for Research on Migration and Ethnic Relations (PhD, University of Toronto).

-Halpern, Monda - Associate Professor, Department of History (PhD 1997, Queen's University): Canadian and American Jewish History.
+Halpern, Monda - Professor, Department of History (PhD 1997, Queen's University): Canadian and American Jewish History.

 Hopkins, Jeff - Associate Professor and Graduate Chair of Geography, Department of Geography.
 (PhD 1992, McGill University).

-Jorgensen, Dan - Associate Professor, Department of Anthropology.
+Jorgensen, Dan - Adjunct Research Professor, Sociocultural Anthropology.
 (PhD 1981, University of British Columbia).

-Lawson, Erica - Associate Professor and Undergraduate Program Chair, Department of Women’s Studies and Feminist Research.
-(University of Toronto).
+Lawson, Erica - Associate Professor and Undergraduate Chair, Department of Gender, Sexuality and Women’s Studies (University of Toronto).

 Lozanski, Kristin - Associate Professor, Department of Sociology at King's University College.
 (PhD 2008, University of Alberta): Global Im/mobilities; citizenship; migrant labour; transnational reproduction; travel/tourism; critical theory.

-Luginaah, Isaac - Associate Professor, Department of Geography, (PhD 2001, McMaster University).
+Luginaah, Isaac - Professor, Department of Geography, (PhD 2001, McMaster University).

-Margolis, Rachel - Associate Professor, Department of Sociology.
+Margolis, Rachel - Associate Professor and Undergraduate Chair, Department of Sociology.
 (PhD 2011, University of Pennsylvania): demography; families; population health.

-Miller, James - Associate Professor and Director of the Pride Library, Department of Modern Languages and Literatures.
+Miller, James - Associate Professor and Graduate Chair, Comparative Literature, Philosophy Director of the Pride Library.

 Muller, Benjamin - Associate Professor, Department of Political Science at King's University College.
 (PhD 2005, Queen's University of Belfast): Borders and borderlands studies; critical security studies; international political sociology; biometric technology and border security; politics of mobility; citizenship and migration studies.

-- 2018.
-"The Biometric Border."
-In Mitchell, K., Jones, R., Fluri, J., eds., Handbook on Critical Geographies of Migration.
+- 2019.
+"The Biometric Border," in K. Mitchell, R. Jones, J. Fluri (eds.), Handbook on Critical Geographies of Migration.
 Edward Elgar Publishing.
-In press.

 - 2016.
 "The Day the Border Died?
-The Canadian Border as Checkpoint in an Age of Hemispheric Security and Surveillance".
-In Lippert R., Walby K., Warren I., Palmer& D. (eds), National Security, Surveillance and Terror.
+The Canadian Border as Checkpoint in an Age of Hemispheric Security and Surveillance," in R. Lippert, K. Walby, I. Warren, D. Palmer (eds), National Security, Surveillance and Terror.
 Crime Prevention and Security Management.
 Palgrave Macmillan.